alan-turing-institute/azure-batch-tools/docs/az-vm-pool-management.md

     - Select a location (we suggest `westeurope` as a good copmpromise between feature availability and geographic proximity)
   - **Storage account:**
     - From the sidebar menu, navigate to 'Storage accounts' -> 'Add'
-    - Enter a unique name (suggest the name of the resource group)
+    - Set `Name` to the name of the Resource Group
     - Set `Deployment model` to `Resource manager`
     - Set `Performance` to `Standard`
     - Set `Replication` to `Locally-redundant storage (LRS)`